themeum/tutor-divi-modules/readme.txt

 Fix: Fixed the Divi Modules template redirection issue in the learning area.
 Fix: Removed unnecessary whitespace from the Course Details page template when the course author is disabled or not found.

-= 3.0.1 - 09 December, 2026 =

-New: New layout added for Divi 5
-Update: WordPress 6.9 compatibility
-Fix: Course list module not showing on the builder in some cases.

 = 3.0.0 - 04 December, 2024 =

 New: Added a new layout.